 Then, heuristic or behavior-based layers decide whether to prevent a file from executing based on its intended action.
 If an action is unusual or harmful, this layer of malware protection will categorize a file as malicious.

 Finally, a method known as sandboxing is often used to isolate a file when there is not enough information to make a ruling on a file’s category.
-Many antimalware solutions offer some type of sandboxing, but the speed and effectiveness with which this process is carried out varies greatly.
+Many antimalware solutions offer some type of sandboxing, but the speed and effectiveness with which this process is carried out vary greatly.

 Only a small fraction of malware threats make it past the first layer of robust malware protection.
 But because of the sheer volume of threats facing the online users, a fraction still represents a serious threat.
 Just how pervasive is malware?